krisztianszenasi/what2watch-api/README.md

 assignment for my [prompt engineering](https://portal.vik.bme.hu/kepzes/targyak/VITMAV82/hu/) class at [Budapest University of Technology and Economics](https://www.bme.hu/).

+It allows for summarizing YouTube videos with English transcripts and collecting important key points along with timestamped URLs.

 ## Installation and First Steps

 ### 1. Simply clone the git repository then install the **requirements** via **pip**.